 This work is organized as follows.
-In \Cref{sec:defn_equiv}, we formally state the definition of the game and the corresponding notion of GNE.
-We actually focus on a slightly different setting for modeling the players and game; we establish that it is equivalent to the original definitions.
-In \Cref{sec:characterization}, we proceed to characterize GNE as a solution to a bilevel programming feasibility problem and introduce the minimum disequilibrium formulation.
+In \Cref{sec:defn_equiv}, we formally state the definition of the game and the corresponding notion of an equilibrium in pure strategies.
+We also establish a few connections with other frameworks.
+In \Cref{sec:characterization}, we proceed to characterize PNE as a solution to a bilevel programming feasibility problem and introduce the minimum disequilibrium formulation.
 In \Cref{sec:solution_methods}, we leverage the clear connections with semi-infinite programming and propose our solution method for finding a minimum disequilibrium solution under very general conditions.
 Since a minimum disequilibrium solution coincides with a pure Nash equilibrium when the latter exists, our method will find an equilibrium if one exists.
 In \Cref{sec:pc_duality}, we specialize the discussion on minimum disequilibrium to a particular setting consistent with spatial price equilibrium.
 In this setting, we establish that the minimum disequilibrium problem decomposes into a primal problem and its Lagrangian dual; this permits a generalization to the nonconvex case of the classic result regarding equilibrium prices and dual variables.
 Finally, in \Cref{sec:ex}, we provide some examples to illustrate the application of these solution methods.
 These include an application to unit commitment problems, with integer-constrained players, and a spatial price equilibrium problem where the max social welfare problem is an MINLP.